 - Take biotin.
-Researchers in one 2007 study found that taking 2.5 milligrams of biotin every day reduced breakage and increased overall nail health.
+Researchers in one found that taking 2.5 milligrams of biotin every day reduced breakage and increased overall nail health.

 - Use nail hardeners (but sparingly).
 Nail hardeners may also strengthen the nail and reduce breakage.
 However, experts say to avoid prolonged use, as they can actually break down the nail over time.
 You should limit or avoid strengtheners that contain formaldehyde or formalin.

 - Avoid glue-on nails and toxic polishes.
 Frequently applying glue-on nails or toxic polishes can increase your risk of breakage.
 Opt for nontoxic or water-based polishes whenever possible.